 The Archives & Records Center was erected in accordance with Canon 482, which designates the Chancellor with the responsibility of the Archives.
 The Vice Chancellor for the Archives & Records Center reports to the Chancellor and is granted canonical faculties to fulfill this mandate.

-The staff welcomes any and all researchers and is ready to assist in all research.
+The staff welcomes any and all researchers.
 Our facilities are available to genealogists, parish historians, and anyone with an interest in the history of the Archdiocese of Chicago.
-The office will be closed on Friday, June 24, 2016.